 QUESTIONS TO ASK BEFORE MAKING A WILL

 Before making a will, there are several things you should consider.
-Perhaps the most important is what will happen if, like 2/3rds of Americans, you die without one, leaving a costly mess.
-The questions below should guide you in making your Will.
+Perhaps the most important is what will happen if, like 2/3rds of Americans, you die without one, risking a costly mess. .

-Before creating your will, there are some notes you might want to make and some things you might want to think about (check the end of the document for a link to download as a PDF).
+You might want to make some notes and think about a few things first. (check the end of the document for a link to download as a PDF).

 You and Your Family

 What is your birthday and what is that of your spouse?

 Have you been married before?
 If so, does your former spouse have any right to your pension, 401k, VA benefits or other assets?

 Do you have children?
 If so, what are their names and ages?
 Where do they live?
 Are they all children of (or adopted by) you and your current spouse?
 Is your family a blended family, with yours, mine and ours or maybe just yours and mine?
 If so, which children are yours by birth or adoption?
 Are any of them minors?

 If you do not have living children, do you have living parents or siblings or grandchildren?
 Note their names, ages and contact information.